Depolarization of echo chambers by random dynamical nudge: Discussion

-In a similar line of research, Biel et al, \cite{bail2018exposure} conducted a large field experiment where U.S. Twitter users were exposed to messages from opposing political ideologies.
+In Fig. \ref{fig1.adding} we show that our model leads to the formation of polarized groups where the transient echo chambers emerge due to interactions among the agents.
+Consistent with previous studies \cite{bail2018exposure}, simply showing the opposite opinion does not lead to the depolarization of echo chambers (Fig. \ref{fig1.adding}e).
+Bail et al.\cite{bail2018exposure} conducted a large field experiment where U.S. Twitter users were exposed to messages from opposing political ideologies.
 The results from the experiment show that exposing users to opposing views actually increases political polarization.
 However, in that study, the messages used came from high-profile political elites.
-Our RDN model exposes users to messages from other, randomly selected, opinions, which might explain the differences in results.
+Our RDN model exposes users to messages from other, randomly selected opinions, which might explain why, for most user, our intervention has the desired, depolarizing effect.
 Thus, the RDN might depolarize the network precisely because it comes from a myriad of sources, not a static partisan opposite.
-It is worth noting that at the very extremes of the distribution, the RDN has an opposite effect on users' opinions (see Figure \ref{network.fig}).
-For these users, the average opinion they are exposed to will be farther away than for the rest of the network.
-In this case, we might be observing a consequence similar to the effect identified by Biel et al \cite{bail2018exposure}.
-Furthermore, when agents in a network were explicitly exposed to opposite opinions, with some probability $p_{opp}$ and no nudge $D=0$, we observed similar results to Biel et al (Fig. \ref{heat_maps.fig} d).

-Based on our results, we suggest that social media platforms implement a continuous RDN on pressing issues where a clear answer does not exist.
-This will assist users in being better informed of diverse views, and might also limit the formation of the echo chambers.
-Once the echo chambers are formed, and people identify with one of the extremes, they even ignore facts in their favor if the source is not in their affiliated group.
-This means that once people are affiliated with one side, they assume their side is objective and the other side is biased, a phenomenon known as objectivity illusion \cite{armor1999illusion,schwalbe2020objectivity, cinelli2020echo}.
-In the US 2016 presidential election, the objectivity illusion was firmly at play and led to extreme polarization \cite{schwalbe2020objectivity}.
+To formulate a RDN that is plausible for a social network to implement, we randomly sampled opinions from the network and estimated the average (see Fig. \ref{fig2.hists}a and b).
+As an initial attempt, each agent was shown the same sample mean, but this still led to polarized or radicalized networks (Fig. \ref{fig2.hists}c and d).
+We found that to prevent a network from becoming polarized, agents must each be shown a \textit{unique} sample mean of random opinions.
+Of course, the strength of the nudge matters, and a nudge with vanishing strength does not affect the overall dynamics of the network.

+Even when the network is highly polarized, including the nudge, $\mathcal{R}$, leads to the depolarization of the opinion dynamics network (Fig. \ref{fig3. depolarize}).
+After removing the nudge, it still has a brief after-effect and the system does not revert immediately to a polarized state.
+Fig. \ref{fig3. depolarize} shows the distribution of the opinions at three different points, before, during, and after the intervention.
+The lasting, if brief, effect of the RDN after removal can be desirable since it suggests that the nudge could be applied intermittently.